 I suppose the message is that even though your kitchen may look fairly clean, hidden grime and overlooked mess can be a fire risk waiting to happen.
 In this day and age people tend to be far too busy to give their house a good chunk of time to do a good thorough clean.
 Don’t worry though; there are simple ways to do this without spending a whole day cleaning.

-Research conducted by household cleaning brand Spontex at the end of earlier thislast year suggests that cleaning little and often is far more effective when cleaning your home.
+Research conducted by household cleaning brand Spontex earlier this year suggests that cleaning little and often is far more effective when cleaning your home.
 I’d recommend setting your alarm 30 minutes earlier each morning.
 Getting straight up in the morning and setting your mind to a task can do wonders for your cleaning routine and help you keep on top of all the jobs that need doing.